Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/03-filedir.md

 the shell automatically completes the directory name:

 ~~~
-$ cp /homes/dirmeyer
+$ cp /home/pdirmeye/
 ~~~
 {: .language-bash}

-Pressing <kbd>Tab</kbd> again does nothing, since there are several possibilities;
+Pressing <kbd>Tab</kbd> again does nothing, because there are several possibilities;
-pressing <kbd>Tab</kbd> twice brings up a list of all the files, and so on.
+pressing <kbd>Tab</kbd> twice brings up a list of all the options, and so on.
 This is called **tab completion**, and we will see it in many other tools as we go on.

-Next let's unzip the file:
+Once you have copied the file to your home directory, let's unzip it:

 ~~~
 $ unzip data-shell.zip